-HyPR 3000 Air Intake Filter Maintenance\
+HyPR 3000 Air Intake Filter Maintenance

-There is one (1) air intake filter on the back of the HyPR 3000 (the vent on the left side of the HyPR is an exhaust fan and has no vent filter).
-Use a #2 cross tip screw driver to remove four (4) fasteners from the vent cover (A).
-Removing these fasteners will remove the vent cover and a metal grate that prevents ingress of small critters (B, C).
-The foam filter is attached to the case with adhesive tape (D).
+There are two (2) air intake filters on the left and front sides of the HyPR 3000 (the vents on the right side of the HyPR are exhaust fans and have no vent filter).
+Use a #2 cross tip screw driver to remove four (4) fasteners from the vent cover.
+Removing these fasteners will remove the vent cover.
+The plastic casing housing the filter snaps in and out of the case.
 Carefully remove and clean or replace the filter then reinstall the vent assembly.